heistp/l4s-tests/README.md

 20Mbps with 20ms RTT.
 The wired flow starts at T=0 and runs the length of the test.
 The WiFi flow starts at T=30 and ends at T=90.
-In *Figure 6a* below, we can compare the difference in TCP RTT when the WiFi flow is active, and observe that the induced delay exceeds the sub 1ms ultra-low latency goal.
+In *Figure 6a* below, we can compare the difference in TCP RTT when the WiFi flow is active, and observe that the induced delay in the wired flow exceeds the sub 1ms ultra-low latency goal.

 ![Between-Flow Induced Delay from WiFi on Wired](results/wifi/prague_dualpi2_wired_rtt.png) *Figure 6a- TCP Prague TCP RTT for wired flow, with competing WiFi flow*